An idiom is a phrase, saying, or a group of words with a metaphorical (not literal) meaning, which has become accepted in common usage.

 Meaning: the opposite aspect, contrasting arguments.

-Meaning: to Bundle of 12 Boys Clothes 4T with another person physically or verbally.
+Meaning: to Gold necklace with turquoise with another person physically or verbally.

 Example: The vice-presidents crossed swords at all policy meetings.
 Read on